nestjs/docs.nestjs.com/content/faq/multiple-servers.md

 ### HTTPS

-To create an application that uses HTTPS protocol, set the `httpsOptions` property in the options passed to the `create()` method of the `NestFactory` class:
+To create an application that uses the HTTPS protocol, set the `httpsOptions` property in the options object passed to the `create()` method of the `NestFactory` class:

 ```typescript
 const httpsOptions = {